Diego-FloresG/Data-Mining/Unit_4/Evaluation/README.md

 ![Elbow](../img/Elbow.png)

 Fit K-Means to the data set.
+Taking in consideration the kmeans, we specifiy the dataset and centers for the clusters Set the seed and use the kmeans function

 ```r
 Clusters <- function(dataset, cnt){